Stedi/starter-kit/edi-core-examples/postman-collections-for-import/README.md

 Welcome to Stedi Postman Collection guide - a quick and easy way to send API requests without code.
 In this repository, you will find examples and templates showing how to use [Stedi APIs](https://www.stedi.com/docs) using Postman.

+We currently include requests to EDI Core and will be adding requests for other Stedi services shortly.

 ## First things first

 To begin, [create a free Stedi account](https://terminal.stedi.com/sign-up) and create a [Stedi API Key](https://www.stedi.com/docs/authentication).